 Just like it sounds: wash your hands then squeeze each tomato and use your finger or a spoon to scoop and shake out most of the seeds.
 You don't need to get fanatical about it; removing just most will do.
 Another way to do it is to cut each tomato in half, across it, instead of lengthwise.
 Then just shake the seeds and juice out.

 Toss the squeezed (Squozen? :) tomatoes into a colander or drainer, while you work on others.
 This helps more of the water to drain off.
 You may want to save the liquid: if you then pass it through a sieve, screen or cheesecloth, you have fresh tomato juice; great to drink cold or use in cooking!
-By draining the water off now, you'll end up with a thicker tomato sauce in less cooking time!
+By draining the water off now, you will end up with a thicker tomato sauce in less cooking time!
 And that preserves vitamins (and your sanity).

 Combine the tomatoes in a big pot.